Common K-1 Visa Questions

 How much will a K-1 visa cost?

-The USCIS petition fee is $535 and the K-1 visa stamp fee due at the consulate abroad is $240.
+The USCIS petition fee is $675 and the K-1 visa application fee is $265.
 There will also be fees associated with the medical exam, that may range from $100 to $300.
 The flat legal fee depends on the details of the case.

 Give us a call and we will be happy to discuss our fees with you.
 Rest easy, Lightman Law Firm takes great pride in offering the highest level of service at an affordable FLAT rate, and we will never pressure you to work with us.